Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 ### UPDATE 2:
 The last changes did not work and after consulting the teacher we opted for "Host_key_checking = False" in the inventory.ini.
 This is not a "safe" method bud is will help us with the problem that occured when pinging.
 We also went back to using our own SSH-keys.

+### UPDATE 3 (Final):
+The "Host_key_checking = False" was not supposed to be in inventory.ini, it was supposed to be in the ansible.cfg.
+We moved the code to the right file.
+Added "ansible_python_interpreter=/usr/bin/python3" to the inventory.ini to specify what version of python we are using.
+We also corrected some big and small letters, added "chmod 755 /home/vagrant/project" and removed the "export ANSIBLE_CONFIG=/path/to/ansible.cfg" cause it was both typed wrong and does not help us cause we are mixing both Windows and Ubuntu.

 ## 08-BLABLABLA